Client : WeWork Japan

 Scope : Design Development, Construction Drawings, Architect of Record

 Project Team : Martin van der Linden, Ayumu Ota, Dhruv Kohli, Romane Negre

 In the 1980’s someone at Ernst & Young, an international accounting firm, made a quick calculation on office usage on the back of a paper napkin.
 The results were astonishing, occupancy rates of the workspace are very inefficient.
 Think of it: of the 365 days of the year, at least 100 days a year the office space is not used.
 To make matters worse, of the 24 hours around 16 hours a day the office remains empty.
-In addition not all the employees sit the whole day at his or her desk.
-Some staff are almost never at their desk.
-Ernst & Young, good accountants as they are, saw an unique business opportunity: instead of giving every employee their own desk they provided spaces for their staff to work when they are in the office, it could be at a desk (that they would share with others), it could be a room that they could reserve in advance.
+In addition to that, not all the employees sit the whole day at his or her desk.
+Some staffs are rarely at their desk.
+Ernst & Young, good accountants as they are, saw a unique business opportunity: instead of giving every employee their desk they provided spaces for their staff to work when they are in the office, it could be at a desk (that they would share with others), it could be a room that they could reserve in advance.
 They called it: “hoteling”.

 WeWork is taking this thought a step further, companies rent a minimum space from WeWork and instead of building meeting rooms, break-out spaces, these type of auxiliary spaces are used when needed and shared with other companies.
-WeWork was not to first to call this Workplace Sharing but they are arguably the most successful in setting up this concept.
-WeWork provides space for any company, from a one man operation to a full-blown organisation and giving them space to work.
-In addition they will give these companies access to exquisitely designed meeting rooms, cafeteria’s, phone booths, mother rooms, conference rooms and game rooms, not owned but shared with others.
+WeWork was not the first to call for this Workplace Sharing but they are arguably the most successful in setting up this concept.
+WeWork provides space for any company, from a one-man operation to a full-blown organization and giving them space to work.
+Also, they will give these companies access to exquisitely designed meeting rooms, cafeteria’s, phone booths, mother rooms, conference rooms, and game rooms, not owned but shared with others.
 It’s Hoteling 2.0.